aws/aws-sam-cli/designs/sam-app-config.md

 CLI Changes
 -----------

-New command line argument is added per command called `--config` to be able to specify non default locations of config files
+New command line argument is added per command called `--config` to be able to specify non default locations of config files.

-For example:

-`sam build --config /tmp/sam-api-app-config`

 ### Breaking Change